 Students will partner with the nonprofit organization to identify the need, develop a plan, and prepare and implement the program during the semester.
-All team members will earn the same grade for the project.
+The team will receive a grade for the project and then an individual grade.
 Team members will be asked to evaluate the contributions of their teammates.

 Although the groups will work independently, they will provide Client Reports and Progress Updates.
-Students will share success and obstacles they encounter during the course of their project.
+Students will share successes and obstacles they encounter during the course of their project.
 Periodically, time will be allotted during the course of the semester for discussion, feedback and advice to keep the project moving forward effectively.
 Although there will be some time allotted during class to work on the project, students should expect that the project will require research, work and collaboration outside of class.

-Mid-Term and Final Exams: 40% (20% for mid-term and 20% for final)
+Mid-Term and Final Exams: 35% (15% for mid-term and 20% for final)